CRATETV/crate-tv-app/README.md

 - **Dynamic Content**: All movie and category data is centralized in `constants.ts`, making content updates simple and code-free.
 - **Secure Contact & Submission Forms**: Dedicated pages for filmmakers to submit their work and for users to send messages.
 Both are powered by secure, serverless backend functions using Resend.
 - **AI-Powered Bios**: Click on any actor to see their bio and a unique, AI-generated "fun fact" powered by the Gemini API.
+- **Real Payments with Square**: Securely accept payments for film festival passes or individual movies using the Square Payments SDK.
 - **Advanced Search**: Instantly search for movies by title, actor, or genre.
 - **Persistent Likes**: Users can "like" movies, and their preferences are saved in their browser's local storage.
 - **Dedicated Movie Pages**: Every film has a unique, shareable URL with automatically generated SEO and schema markup for better discovery on search engines.